Tanzania-Zanzibar: Coastal Ecology and Natural Resource Management

 "The SIT staff worked tirelessly to help me have a great semester.
 They were ready to assist me with any issue or answer any question I had but also didn’t hold my hand or stop me from trying new things.
 They didn’t shelter me from the difficult realities of developing nations.
 I felt that the SIT staff beautifully balanced supporting us with challenging us, and I hope that they understand how large an impact they have on the lucky students who arrive on the program each semester."

-Dr. Quansah's background includes cutting-edge work in ethnobotany and health care for which he was awarded the prestigious Goldman Environmental Prize in 2000.
-A botanist by training and an ethnobotanist by profession, Dr. Quansah has a PhD in Pteridology from the University of London Goldsmiths' College, and a MSc in Botany, a BSc Honors, as well as a Diploma of Education from the University of Cape Coast, Ghana.
-He has worked in various cross-cultural contexts researching, advising, and lecturing on a wide range of issues including integrated healthcare, traditional medicine, biological and cultural diversity conservation, sustainable resource use, and rural development.
-He has developed an integrated health care system approach to healthcare development and bio-cultural diversity conservation.
+Dr. Quansah's background includes cutting-edge work in ethnobotany and healthcare, for which he was awarded the prestigious Goldman Environmental Prize in 2000.
+A botanist by training and an ethnobotanist by profession, Dr. Quansah has a PhD in pteridology from the University of London – Goldsmiths' College, and an MSc in botany, a BSc Honors, and a Diploma of Education from the University of Cape Coast, Ghana.
+He has worked in various cross-cultural contexts, researching, advising, and lecturing on a wide range of issues including integrated healthcare, traditional medicine, biological and cultural diversity conservation, sustainable resource use, and rural development.
+He has developed an integrated system approach to healthcare development and bio-cultural diversity conservation.
 His work has consistently involved local and international public education through radio and television documentaries and popular/scientific publications.
-He has been a lecturer and supporter of the Madagascar: Biodiversity and Natural Resource Management program since its inception and was the academic director of that program in spring 2008.
+Nat has been academic director in Zanzibar since spring 2013 and directs SIT's program Madagascar: Traditional Medicine and Healthcare Systems each summer.
+In addition, he has been a lecturer on the Madagascar: Biodiversity and Natural Resource Management program since its inception in 1995 and was the academic director of that program in spring 2008.
+Nat has also served as the academic director for South Africa: Community Health and Social Policy.

 Said Hamad Omar, Program Assistant

-Said received a diploma in fisheries science from Kunduchi Fisheries in Dar es Salaam, Tanzania, and is currently working towards his BS in life science (botany and zoology) from the Open University of Tanzania.
-Previously, he worked as a coastal ecology officer with fishermen and coastal villagers both in Pemba and Unguja.
-He has long worked to increase conservation awareness of both marine and terrestrial natural resources in conjunction with forest and fisheries departments in Tanzania.
+Said received a diploma in fisheries science from Kunduchi Fisheries in Dar es Salaam, Tanzania.
+He holds a BSc (Hon) in zoology and botany from the Open University of Tanzania 2011 and is currently working toward a master’s degree in environmental studies (MES) from the Open University of Tanzania.
+The title of his thesis is “Abundance and species composition of crabs in undisturbed and disturbed mangroves caused by salt pan in the eastern coast of Pemba”.
+Previously, Said worked with fishermen and coastal villagers both in Pemba and Unguja.
+He has a long history of working to increase conservation awareness of both marine and terrestrial natural resources in conjunction with forest and fisheries departments in Tanzania.

 BiAsia Abdullah, Swahili Language Coordinator